LRY89757/LRY89757.github.io/_pages/cv.md

 * Role: Intern
 * Mentor: WenqiangYin
-* Duties included: Write new pass and support the 64-bit MachineInstr for Sensetime new AI chips
+* Duties included: Write new pass and based on the new AI chips of Sensetime.
+  * Such as support the 64-bit Instr
   * ISA like NVIDIA PTX

 <!-- 3 -->